ruthtempo/personality-test/README.md

 ## Functionalities

-1. Form progress is not lost - saved in localStorage.
+1. Form progress is not lost on refresh - saved in localStorage.
 2. User responses summary is displayed in a graphic
 3. User can reset his results and retake the test.